 - Princeton University’s word analyzer tool also picked up bias and delivered its interpretations.
 On analyzing over 2.2mn words, they learned that the system felt European names were more pleasant than the names of African Americans.
 Gender bias also led to the model associating women with arts, not math or science.

 Bias is involuntary, and most of it stems from natural inclination and beliefs.
 It becomes difficult for a professional to identify and acknowledge bias as what is different and subjective could be a fact or truth for them.
 That’s why bias gets introduced in several intricate ways into a system, which are

 Data: The quality of datasets is very important in developing voice search models.
 If datasets are sourced from portals or avenues with an inherent bias, the same will reflect in results as the AI model keeps training from the same datasets.

 People: People become involuntary contributors to the creeping of bias when annotating datasets or manually collecting data from diverse sources.

 Algorithms: Algorithms don’t have the innate ability to introduce bias.
 But their superpower is the ability to blow existing biases to exponential proportions.
 For instance, if a model is trained with images showing only women in kitchens and men in garages, it will skew future results.

 Detecting bias is the toughest part of the process.
 Once the touchpoints are uncovered, bias can be eliminated in several ways.

-One of the first steps is to extensively check and classify data sources and assess historic data for pre-existing bias and prejudices.
+One of the first steps is to extensively check and classify data sources and assess historic data for pre-existing biases and prejudices.

 Try as much as possible to compile representative data.
-An inclusive dataset is devoid of bias and more objective in giving impactful results.
+An inclusive dataset is less biased and more objective in giving impactful results.

 Recruit a dedicated team of experts to implement multiple rounds of quality checks.